 - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC.

-- A minimum grade of C or higher must be earned in all “program requirements.”
+- A minimum grade of C must be earned in all program and additional requirements.

 HUM 1200 Introduction to Global Studies 3 Global Course (Two Courses Required, Minimum 6 Cr.)
 ANTH/GEOG 1110 Introduction to Sustainability 3 ANTH 2201 Introduction to Cultural Anthropology 3 CMST 2210 Intercultural Communication 3 ENGL 2210 Global Literature 3 GEOG 1106 World Regional Geography 3 HIST 1103 Contemporary World History 3 HIST 1111 Modern World Civilizations I: 1500-1870 4 HIST 1121 Modern World Civilizations II: 1870 to the Present 4 HUM/WGST 2234 Women in Global Perspective 3 MUSC 1101 Introduction to World Music 3 PHIL 1115 Comparative World Religions 3 Area Course (Minimum of 5 Cr.)
 FREN 1101 Beginning French Language and Culture I 5 FREN 1102 Beginning French Language and Culture II 5 FREN 1111/HUM 1311 Introduction to French Culture 3 GEOG 1101 Geography of the United States 3 GERM 1101 Beginning German Language and Culture I 5 GERM 1102 Beginning German Language and Culture II 5 GERM 1111/HUM 1211 Introduction to German Culture 3 GERM 2201 Intermediate German Language and Culture I 4 GERM 2202 Intermediate German Language and Culture II 4 HIST 1160 History of Africa 4 HIST/WGST 2242 History of Women in Modern America 3 HIST 2280 History of Immigration and Ethnicity in the United States 4 HUM 1511 Introduction to Islam and Culture 3 HUM 1611 Arab History and Cultures 3 HUM 2231 Introduction to Africa 3 HUM 2232 Women in Western Civilization 3 HUM/WGST 2233 Women in American Culture 3 SPAN 1101 Beginning Spanish Language and Culture I 5 SPAN 1102 Beginning Spanish Language and Culture II 5 SPAN/HUM 1111 Spanish and Latin American Culture: Pre-Columbian Civilizations 3 SPAN/HUM 1112 Spanish and Latin American Culture: Conquest to present 3 SPAN 2201 Intermediate Spanish Language and Culture I 4 SPAN 2202 Intermediate Spanish Language and Culture II 4